Skip to main content

 On-pack and receipt-back Christmas promos

-Walkers, Cadbury, Coca-Cola, Toblerone, Lindt, Quality Street, Celebrations, Ferrero — all run Christmas on-pack competitions.
+Walkers, Cadbury, Coca-Cola, Toblerone, Lindt, Quality Street, Celebrations, Ferrero, Roses, Heroes, Maltesers, Terry's Chocolate Orange — all run Christmas on-pack competitions.
 Almost all have a no-purchase-necessary postal route in the small print.
+Our dedicated guide on entering competitions free with no purchase covers the postal-entry mechanics in full.

 Aggregator sites

 Sweepzy tags Christmas-themed competitions during the season.
 Filter by seasonal category for fast access.
-Other UK aggregators (The Prize Finder, Loquax) also surface Christmas competitions reliably.
+Other UK aggregators surface Christmas competitions reliably too.
+For aggregator strategy generally, see finding competitions online.

 Christmas competition strategies that actually work